 Once your employer has added you to Gusto, you'll receive an email asking you to fill out your personal details to get you on payroll.
-You'll also be asked to sign a few forms electronicaly in Gusto including Form W-4, direct deposit authorization, and Form I-9.
+You'll also be asked to sign a few forms electronically in Gusto including Form W-4, direct deposit authorization, and Form I-9.
+If you're still having trouble signing in to your account, try troubleshooting the issue.

 Your payroll administrator will receive an email once you've completed the above steps.
 Once they have reviewed and approved your information, log into your Gusto account to view your paystubs, download forms, and update your details.